Are you interested in using HyreCar to create a passive income stream that could easily be worth hundreds of dollars a month or even more?

 1. Sell Your Listing

-First and foremost, don’t take for granted that, because you’re the one with the car, you’re the one with all the options.
+First and foremost, don’t take for granted that, because you’re the one with the car(s), you’re the one with all the options.

 Are you familiar with Airbnb?
 Hosts with a profile that includes nice images, a detailed description, and added benefits to their home/apartment tend to attract more travelers, resulting in more passive income once they list their spare room/apartment.
 The same concept applies to being a car owner on HyreCar.

 HyreCar is becoming extremely popular.
-That probably won’t change anytime soon, especially as more and more people use HyreCar to drive for Uber and Lyft.
+That probably won’t change anytime soon, especially as more and more people use HyreCar to drive for Uber, Lyft, and other delivery services.

 So, present the best possible profile and you’ll have an easy time getting your car rented quickly so you begin making money with HyreCar.